chloealbright/DevHiveMind/Companies/UML & User Stories Flow/User Story Flow and Breakdown.md

 author:
   - jacgit18
   - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses the flow of user stories in the context of a playing card game example.
 Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates:
 ---
 ## Epic: Playing Card Game App